cBioPortal/cbioportal/docs/File-Formats.md

 SOME_HYPERLINK: ```[Link text Here](https://link-url-here.org)```

+The external link can be opened in a new tab, instead of an IFRAME within the same window/tab.
+To do this, the string `:blank` is to be added as a suffix at the end of the URL.

+HYPERLINK_OPEN_IN_NEWTAB: ```[Link text Here](https://link-url-here.org/path:blank)```

 ### Event Types
 As previously mentioned, the EVENT_TYPE can be anything.
 However, several event types have columns with special effects.
 Furthermore, for some event types cBioPortal has column naming suggestions.